ForFishes/ForFishes.github.io/_pages/about.md

 Shen Liang (沈亮) received his Bachelor degree and Master degree in Huazhong University of Science & Technology from 2012 to 2019.
 Now he is a R&D engineer in deep learning development platform (DLTP) of Baidu (Beijing) for distributed development.

-**Research Area**: Machine learning, Computer vision, Distributed systems and etc.
+**Research Area**: Machine learning, Computer vision, Distributed systems, CUDA development and etc.

 **Email** :2282912238@qq.com / shenliang_hust@163.com